The cake is a lie: Spread

 "The cake is a lie" became frequently quoted on numerous message board forums and blogs across the Internet.
 Don Caldwell, managing editor at the website Know Your Meme, said catchphrase memes like "the cake is a lie" are easily spread across the Internet and have a very low barrier to entry for participation in their proliferation.

 Interest in the phrase waned in early 2009 before it experienced a revival in popularity on July 6 of the same year, which Caldwell attributed to an xkcd comic referencing the phrase.
 Tyler Wilde from GamesRadar noted that "The cake is a lie" became one of the most repeated video game quotes by the year 2009.
 Stephen Totillo, who was an editor at MTV.com in 2008, attributed part of Portal's widespread acclaim to the phrase, along with its theme song, "Still Alive", and the Weighted Companion Cube.
 James Davenport from PC Gamer formed the view that a pivotal contributing factor to the meme's popularity was due to the year it debuted in, 2007, "in which some of the most legendary memes gained notoriety and cemented themselves near the head of the wacky, inexplicable semiotics parade".
 Amanda Brennan agreed and suggest that 2007 marked a point where internet culture transcended from niche forums such as 4chan and entered into "its own ecosystem", attaining mainstream appeal in the process.

 Usage of the phrase in popular culture experienced a resurgence in the year 2020 in response to the spread on social media of another cake-based meme, where it is used as a literal description of a hyper-realistic cake being made to look like something else.

+In January 2025, the phrase saw a renewed resurgence of use after Hollow Knight: Silksong developer William Pellen changed his Twitter profile picture to a piece of cake, alongside other changes, which appeared to relate to April 2nd, leading some to believe that they were hints to Silksong news on that date.
+This was later denied, with the deconfirmation ending with "The cake was a lie."